uit-gamelab-s24/uit-gamelab-s24.github.io/index.md

 Throughout the course we will have go through, and learn, the complete cycle of game development from idea to launch.
 The course is focused on launching a functioning end product that marries user experience and technology:

-**Design**: Create a game design with accompanied design document.
+- **Design**: Create a game design with accompanied design document.
--**Technology**: Make and reason the correct technology choices to create the designed game considering the constraints of time, resources, technical performance and user experience.
+- **Technology**: Make and reason the correct technology choices to create the designed game considering the constraints of time, resources, technical performance and user experience.
--**Team**: Decide roles and share tasks and responsibilities across team based on suitable skillset and area of interest.
+- **Team**: Decide roles and share tasks and responsibilities across team based on suitable skillset and area of interest.
--**Process**: Agree on process, milestones and approach to development.
+- **Process**: Agree on process, milestones and approach to development.
--**Development**: Implement end to end game features in a time and performance efficient manner with the goal of creating usable and fun experience for the player.
+- **Development**: Implement end to end game features in a time and performance efficient manner with the goal of creating usable and fun experience for the player.
--**Business**: Launch the game on the target platforms app store with a clear plan how and why the game will make money in the market.
+- **Business**: Launch the game on the target platforms app store with a clear plan how and why the game will make money in the market.

 For information about the first GameLab: https://site.uit.no/tromsogamelab/